Tasty Recipes for the Home Cook

 19. Whisk egg and water in a small bowl.
 Brush egg wash onto the top of the loaves.
 Bake on the center rack for 35-45 minutes.
 Mine are usually done in 35 minutes.
 The internal temperature should be 190°-200° F.

 20. Allow to cool in loaf pans for 5 minutes.
 Transfer to a cooling rack.
-Brush the top with butter to keep crust soft (optional).
+Brush the top with butter to keep the crust soft (optional).
 Allow to cool for at least one hour before slicing (30 minutes is a bare minimum).

 21. Makes 2 loaves, about 15 slices each.